- I'm New

 Those unable to attend church in person are still a very important part of the Chapelwood community.
 Trained lay volunteers make regular telephone calls and personal visits to the homebound offering prayer, support, and encouragement.
 Holy Communion is also available upon request.
 For more information, please contact Dr. Scott Endress at (713) 354-4470.

 Chapelwood is a Stephen Ministry church.
-Stephen Ministers are laypersons who have undergone extensive training to be able to walk alongside those dealing with various sorts of life crisis, such as divorce, the death of a spouse, job loss, or long-term illness.
+Stephen Ministers are laypersons who have undergone extensive training to be able to walk alongside those dealing with various sorts of life crisis, such as divorce, the death of a spouse, job loss, or long term illness.
 Stephen Ministers meet weekly with care receivers to journey through such life transitions.
 For more information, contact Dr. Wick Stuckey (713) 354-4430 or Pamela Moore (713) 354-4480.

-Chapelwood will host a quarterly blood drive on four Sundays a year.
+Chapelwood hosts a blood drive four Sundays a year.
 Representatives from M.D.
 Anderson Blood Bank will collect your donations.
 Cancer patients need more blood components than do patients with any other disease because cancer often impairs the bone marrow where blood cells are produced.
 M.D.
 Anderson's blood bank uses more than 300 units every day.
 This is why donors are the most important part of the process.
 Giving blood provides hope for cancer patients who depend on the support of their family and friends and on the generosity of donors just like you.
 Consider giving 20 to 30 minutes of your time to give a pint of blood.
 Walk-ins are welcome.
 Blood donors must be at least 17 years of age and a minimum of 110 pounds.
 Eat a sensible meal within 4 hours prior to donation.
 You need to bring a driver's license to donate blood.
-For more information, contact Adrian Granger, (713) 354-4443.
+For more information, contact Adrian Granger, firstname.lastname@example.org or (713) 354-4443.

 For information about the Columbarium, please click here.